Picus-Security-Golang-Bootcamp/bitirme-projesi-eibrahimarisoy/README.md

 $ cd bitirme-projesi-eibrahimarisoy.git
 ```

+## Dependencies used in the project
+ - Go 1.18
+ - Postgres 14.2

 ## Configuration
 App uses viper to read configuration file.
 You can edit file `config.yaml` in the project pkg/config directory.